By default, apply a NaN-aware Gaussian filter independently to the real

 Raises:

-ValueError – If level is less than 0.
+ValueError – If sigma is negative.

-The array shapes of mean, real, and imag do not match.
+If the array shapes of mean, real, and imag do not match.

 If real and imag have no harmonic axis.

-the first axis of real and imag.
+match the first axis of real and imag.

-Not all harmonics in harmonic have a corresponding half
+If not all harmonics in harmonic have a corresponding half

 or double harmonic.